Meulengracht/MollenOS/README.md

 \* Can be supplied to include built applications in the kernel image

 ### Setting up the toolchain <a name="setting-up-toolchain"></a>

+#### Docker

+Fully prepared docker images with a toolchain installed are provided from valios/vali-toolchain.
+This repository comes with a Dockerfile that you can use to build the OS with.

+#### Local (from source)
-The only thing you need to get started is a succesfully built toolchain of llvm/clang/lld.
+The only thing you need to get started is a succesfully built (custom) toolchain of llvm/clang/lld.
 To help make this easier I have made a fully automated script, which downloads all the neccessary components, and initiates a full build of llvm/lld/clang.
 Make note that a full build of llvm/clang/lld need to run, and that this takes a couple of hours.